Guy II de la Roche: Reign

 Guy reached the age of majority in June 1294.
 Boniface of Verona knighted him at an assembly of the bishops and barons on 24 June.
 About two weeks later, Charles II appointed two deputies to receive Guy's homage.
 The King changed his mind before the end of July: he announced that Guy owed obedience to Isabella and Florent, because they were Guy's direct lords.
 Charles II also prohibited Guy's vassals to swear fealty to Guy before Guy rendered homage to the princes of Achaea.

 Charles II made new arrangements when he ceded his claim to suzerainty over Achaea, Athens and other Balkan territories to his younger son, Philip I of Taranto on 13 August 1294.
 When listing both Achaea and Athens in his letter of grant to his son, the King implicitly acknowledged that Guy was to render homage directly to Philip.
-Isabella and Florent protested, but Hugh of Brienne swear fealty to Philip on Guy's behalf.
+Isabella and Florent protested, but Hugh of Brienne swore fealty to Philip on Guy's behalf.

 Guy's maternal uncles, Constantine Doukas and Theodore Angelos invaded their western neighbour, the Despotate of Epirus in the spring of 1295.
-Since the Epirote rule, Thomas I Komnenos Doukas, was Philip of Taranto's brother-in-law, Charles II ordered Florent and Guy to launch a joint military campaign against Thessaly, but they could not prevent Constantine and Theodore from seizing Epirote lands.
+Since the Epirote ruler, Thomas I Komnenos Doukas, was Philip of Taranto's brother-in-law, Charles II ordered Florent and Guy to launch a joint military campaign against Thessaly, but they could not prevent Constantine and Theodore from seizing Epirote lands.
 Hugh of Brienne was Guy's sound protector in Charles II's court, but he died unexpectedly on 9 August 1296.
 Isabella, who was staying in southern Italy, persuaded Charles II to again order Guy to swear fealty to her and her husband.
-The King threatened Guy of confiscating his duchy if he failed to obey his command on 1 October 1296.
+The King threatened Guy with confiscating his duchy if he failed to obey his command on 1 October 1296.
 Guy's relationship with his mother also became tense and he seized parts of her dower.
 Philip of Taranto ordered Guy to return his mother's property to her, but he ignored Philip's orders.